| 7. CORRECTING YOUR

 discovered the very important principle, USE AFFECTS

-Because correcting posture is difficult we have to try to
+FUNCTIONING, known as the Alexander Principle. | The Alexander Principle states that …… USE AFFECTS FUNCTIONING Because correcting posture is difficult we have to try to

 maintain good posture at all times, this is in marked contrast to